qkzk/fm/development.md

   - [x] FIX: when searching from tree mode, it only completes with level 1 elements, not nested ones.
   - [x] FIX: when exiting search in tree mode, second line isn't updated
-  - [ ] BUG: when filtering in tree mode, only the level 1 matching elements are displayed
+  - [ ] BUG: when filtering in tree mode, only the level 1 matching elements are displayed Tricky one.
+How to filter for extension or name in tree mode ?
+        How to know if a child match the current node...

 - [ ] Version 0.1.50 : safety & memory usage